MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt.md

 :::image type="content" source="./images/secconfig-mde-error.png" alt-text="The filter criteria applied on the device inventory page" lightbox="./images/secconfig-mde-error.png":::

 > [!NOTE]
-> We are aware of an issue impacting the accurate detection of third party MDM's when trying to use the security management feature and are working on a fix.
+> We are aware of an issue impacting the accurate detection of third-party MDMs when trying to use the security management feature and are working on a fix.

 ## Run Microsoft Defender for Endpoint Client Analyzer on Windows